microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

    * After you import, you will see both the Collection on the left and Environment on the top right.
       <center><img src="../images/challenge01-postman.png" width="850"></center>
    * Run Requests:
-      * Open "AuthorizeGetToken SetBearer", make sure the environment you imported is selected in the drop-down in the top right. click Send.
+      * Open "AuthorizeGetToken SetBearer".
+Confirm the environment you imported is selected in the drop-down in the top right.
+Click the Send button.
 This should pass the values in the Body to AD Tenant, get the bearer token back and assign it to variable bearerToken.
 Shows in Body results how many seconds the token is valid before expires_in.
       * Open "Get Metadata" and click Send.
 This will return the CapabilityStatement with a Status of 200 ....This request doesn't use the bearerToken.
       * Open "Get Patient" and click Send.
 This will return all Patients stored in your FHIR server.
 Not all might be returned in Postman.
       * "Get Patient Count" will return Count of Patients stored in your FHIR server.